quorum1/governance/docs/igm-roles.md

 _**Dependencies:** None_

-This doc defines key roles in Quorum1's governance processes.
+This doc defines what Quorum1's Informal Governance Processes is, how it relates to our Formal Governance Process, and what key roles are involved.

 ## Note on Informal Governance Model